The many-armed Buddhist god Avalokitesvara radiates compassion in Leh Palace.

 11 August 2002

-The cool air and bright sun feel wonderfulwe're happy to be back in the Himalayas.
-Actually, there's not that much air at this 3,500-meter (11,500-foot) elevation; we're nearly as high as Lhasa, Tibet.
+The cool air and bright sun feel wonderfulI am very happy to be back in the Himalayas.
+Actually, there's not that much air at this 3,500-meter (11,500-foot) elevation, nearly as high as Lhasa, Tibet.
 Leh is a market town with surrounding villages and green fields, all overlooking the broad Indus River Valley.
 Ice-capped peaks of the Zanskar Range rise across the river.
 Barren, brown ridges of the Ladakhi Range stand above town to the north.

 Flights went wellKorean Air had the cheapest fare ($752 RT) between San Francisco and Bangkok.
 August is high season, though I can't see why super-humid Bangkok would be popular in the rainy months.
 The India-Pakistan border situation looked bad two months ago, so I held off buying tickets for India until reaching Bangkok.
 Reservations were easy to make there for the Delhi flight and even the hard-to-get ticket on to Leh.

-We arrived early Saturday morning, in time for a festival put on by the Women's Alliance of Ladakh, an organization to preserve Ladakhi traditions and improve the lives of village women.
-They showed off weaving skills, sold Ladakhi food (their apricot jam is yummy), sang songs, and put on some dances.
-Stovepipe hats decorated with embroidery are the fashion for Ladakhi ladies; otherwise, their dress looks much like the Tibetans'.
+I arrived early Saturday morning, in time for a festival put on by the Women's Alliance of Ladakh, an organization to preserve Ladakhi traditions and improve the lives of village women.
+They showed off weaving skills, sold Ladakhi food (their apricot jam is yummy), sang songs, and performed dances.
+Ladakhi ladies wear stovepipe hats decorated with embroidery; otherwise, their dress looks much like that of the Tibetans.

 I'll be doing more local sights and some short bicycle rides over the next couple of weeks, before heading south across the high passes of the Himalaya to Himachal Pradesh state.
 The scenery, Ladakhi villages, and Buddhist temples and monasteries are likely to be the highlights.
 My first roll of film is already used up!